West Semitic Syllabic and Consonantal Scripts

 between the neo-syllabary and the neo-consonantary.
 If these "neologies" are new to you, they have been explained at length in my examination of the various inscriptions from Lakish.
 In summary, West Semitic writing began with the proto-syllabary (the Byblos/Gubla logo-syllabary), out of which came the proto-consonantary (the long proto-alphabet), which was reduced to the neo-consonantarty (the short proto-alphabet), out of which another syllabic system emerged, the neo-syllabary; after that, the Phoenician alphabet (a short consonantary) held sway, and was remoulded into the Greco-Roman true alphabet, with letters representing the vowels.

 Next in our backward movement comes the dotted circle; the possibility of this being a sun-symbol and proto-syllabic SHI or proto-consonantal Sh is remote (though a tiny projection at the top and ink marks at the bottom suggest a serpent), but if these details are set aside it would be `ayin (eye with pupil) in the neo-consonatary and `A in the neo-syllabary.

 B for Ba`al is expected, and a house with an open door awaits us; the diagonal line has lost its ink, but it is discernible, and it constitutes an unusual Bet, being an inverted form of the B on Lakish bowl 08, but quite different from the type on Lakish bowl 05 (at the end of each line).
 Incidentally, all four of those Lakish texts exhibit a yod (or two), all basically the same, but different.

-an exact counterpart (well not exactly exact) is found on the proto-consonantal abgadary from Thebes (top right), and to its left is a
+an exact counterpart of the B (well not exactly exact) is found on the proto-consonantal abgadary from Thebes (top right), and to its left is a